tuky191/talus-sre-challenge/docs/README.md

 ### Grafana, Prometheus and Loki

 The terraform deploys all monitoring resources into the monitoring namespace.
-Similarly to the docker compose, there preconfigured [dashboards](../infra/terraform/dashboards/) that can be used to monitor backend [performance](../infra/terraform/dashboards/request-handling-performance.json) or centralized [logging](../infra/terraform/dashboards/loki.json).
+Similarly to the docker compose, there are preconfigured [dashboards](../infra/terraform/dashboards/) that can be used to monitor backend [performance](../infra/terraform/dashboards/request-handling-performance.json) or centralized [logging](../infra/terraform/dashboards/loki.json).
 Kube-prometheus-stack also comes in with many useful charts out of the box.

 ## Fault tolerance

 ### Readiness and Liveness probes

 Pods are deployed with readiness and liveness probes.
 I have added a simple healthcheck that, when called, pings the redis kv store.
 This ensures that data can be stored and retrieved.
-These probes are also used in the Ingress to send traffic only to healthy nodes.
+These probes are also used by the Ingress to send traffic only to healthy nodes.

 ### Down time handling

 With our current setup we can survive N-1 AZ failure.
-All we need is 1 AZ that's still in operation.
 For simplicity, and vCPU quota reasons, is redis deployed only to 1 AZ.
 In real world scenario we would have multi-AZ deployment with replicas, ensuring high availability.

 To test we can again utilize hey.